 This is the difference between the ECN forex brokers and the DMA forex brokers.

-To understand the ECN brokerage processes, we need to understand how the forex market works.
-How does the forex market work?
+To understand the ECN brokerage processes, we need to understand how exactly the forex market works.
 The wholesale market where currencies are offered for sale is known as the interbank forex market.
 This is a virtual market which has no physical location.
 Rather, the market is actually a network of computers and trading stations from the different big banks that constitute the liquidity providers.

 Banks are usually the largest interbank market participants.
 They trade huge volumes of currencies running into billions.
 Some of this money comes from banks that act as commercial traders, who simply come to the market to fulfill the FX needs of their clients (importers, international trade companies, etc).
 Occasionally, some central banks also come to this market to intervene on their specific currencies.
 Currency interventions usually require buying or selling a huge amount of one currency against another, in order to swing the demand-supply balance of the currency pairs in their desired directions.
 Then we have the major banks that are classified as the liquidity providers (LPs).
 They trade currencies with other banks, commercial banks, investment banks, prime brokers and market makers in large volumes, at what can be described as wholesale pricing conditions.
 As this is a market where there are no monopolistic forces at work, bid-ask prices of various currency pairs are not usually the same as you move from one liquidity provider to the next.